-This model is a slightly cheaper version of the S6 with some downgrades in its navigational system that we’ll look at in a little bit.
-But based on tests, it still has the same efficiency as other more expensive Roborock options that makes it a popular choice.
+This model is a slightly cheaper version of the S6 with some downgrades in its navigational system we’ll look at in a little bit.
+But based on tests, it still has the same efficiency as other more expensive Roborock options making it a popular choice.

 The good news is this variant retains the same high-end app features such as the Multi-Level Map Saving capability and Zone Cleanup.

 A Less Expensive Alternative To The Roborock S6

 The S6 Pure is one of the newer Roborock options and a less expensive alternative to the S6.
 Roborock told me that the S6 Pure uses an infrared distance edge sensor while the S6 uses LIDAR, which is more accurate.
 Another downgrade is the number of cliff sensors; the S6 Pure has four while the S6 has six.